Jackass Forever: Casting

 On May 25, Knoxville confirmed six new cast members: Jasper Dolphin of Odd Future, and one of the stars of Loiter Squad; Jasper's ex-convict father Compston "Dark Shark" Wilson, who made recurring guest appearances throughout the film; Eric Manaka, who had a role in Knoxville's film Action Point; stand-up comedian Rachel Wolfson; Zach Holmes from Too Stupid to Die; and surfer Sean "Poopies" McInerney who had previously appeared in the Jackass Shark Week special.
 The project was initially presented as a possible anniversary special, and the new cast were later told it would be a movie.
+John C. Reilly claimed that comedian Natalie Palamides was originally meant to be included in the cast, but was fired on the first day after she got into a physical altercation with Wee Man.
+Travis Scott was on set and took part in the final "Vomitron" bit, but was edited out after his fatal Astroworld concert incident.